Skip to Content

 Yes!
 I love having lots of beef in the freezer and it has helped us save so much on meat costs this year.
 We are looking forward to getting another quarter beef this year!

-Now that I understand the specific cuts of beef better, I will ask for two modifications on our next round.
+Now that I understand the specific cuts of beef better, I will ask for two modifications on our next order.

-1) Add round steaks into the mix for ground beef.
-We just don't use them but we use up the ground beef!
+1) Have round steaks turned into ground beef.
+We just don’t use them, but we used up all of the ground beef!

 2) Cut T-Bones into strip steaks and filet mignon.
-This will stretch out steak nights out a bit!
+This will stretch out steak nights out a bit, and T-bone steaks are just a little hard to cook!

 Feel free to leave a comment with any questions you have, and good luck purchasing your beef!